ismailmagdyismail/BlackAndWhite-BMB-Image-Editor-/README.md

 # BlackAndWhite-BMB-Image-Editor-
- a program that manipulates colored and black and white bitmap images of size 256x256 Filter Available:
+ a program that manipulates black and white bitmap images of size 256x256 Filter Available:
   1-Black & White Filter
   2-Invert Filter